Skip to content

 One effective approach to enhance the efficacy of bug zappers in flea control is to combine them with other complementary methods.
 While bug zappers are effective in attracting and killing adult fleas, they may not address all stages of the flea life cycle or prevent reinfestation.
 By incorporating other methods into your flea control strategy, you can target fleas at different stages of their development and prevent future infestations.

-See also Does Bug Zapper Kill Mosquitoes
+See also Will Bug Zapper Kill Gnats

 Here are three alternative methods that can be combined with bug zappers for effective flea control: